MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-node-unusable-state.md

    :::image type="content" source="media/azure-batch-node-unusable-state/private-endpoint-dns-configuration-automatic.png" alt-text="Azure portal screenshot of the DNS configuration page (auto config version) of the node management private endpoint." lightbox="media/azure-batch-node-unusable-state/private-endpoint-dns-configuration-automatic.png":::

-1. Make sure that this private DNS zone is linked to the same or peered virtual network that the batch pool uses.
+1. Make sure that this private DNS zone is linked to the same or peered VNet that the batch pool uses.

    :::image type="content" source="media/azure-batch-node-unusable-state/dnszone-vnetlink.png" alt-text="Azure portal screenshot of the Virtual network links page of the private DNS zone." lightbox="media/azure-batch-node-unusable-state/dnszone-vnetlink.png":::
 </details>